josh-hs-ko/Thesis/README.md

 Definition of datatype descriptions, i.e., a universe for functors on families of sets.
 Datatype-generic fold and induction are defined on top of descriptions.

+#### Thesis.Description.Horizontal
+Horizontal data, which can be separated into "shape" and "core" (cf. containers).

 #### Thesis.Description.HorizontalEquivalence
 An inductively defined equivalence between description-based data that poses little restriction on their actual types.